abudaan/WebMIDIAPI_es6/README.md

     npm run watch

-If you're satisfied with the new code, you can transpile and minimize the code and create a separate sourcemap by:
+If you're satisfied with the new code, you can transpile, build and minimize the code and create a separate sourcemap by:

     npm run build